One of the biggest challenges women face after birth is returning to exercise and doing so safely. These tips can help.

 - Bring the thumbs to touch and press the tips of the index fingers together to create a triage with the hands.
-Bring the tips of your fingers to rest onto your pubic bone, and the heels of the hands to rest towards the hips.
+Bring the tips of your fingers to rest on your pubic bone, and the heels of the hands to rest towards the hips.

 - Begin to trace the breath as it enters the nose and travels down the back of the throat and into the lungs, sensing the movement of the rib cage.

-- Particularly notice the front, side and back of your rib cage as it expands with each inhale and then gently recoils and relaxes with each exhale.
+- Particularly notice the front, side, and back of your rib cage as it expands with each inhale and then gently recoils and relaxes with each exhale.